BeyondQuality/beyondquality/research/testing_economics/testing_economics.md

 | Outcome effectiveness | 1.
 Defect containment (pre-release vs. post-release) <br>2.
 Severity-weighted defect density <br>3.
 Cost of quality (prevention/appraisal vs. failure) <br>4.
 Customer impact (support tickets, churn, NPS) | Determines if the testing investment actually reduced critical risks. |
 | Efficiency of portfolio | 1.
 Test effort vs. coverage balance <br>2.
 Lead time for change / delivery speed <br>3.
 Redundancy vs. gaps (overlap vs. underlap in risk coverage) <br>4.
 ROI proxy (testing cost vs. avoided rework cost) | Shows whether resources are being optimally allocated across testing approaches. |

+## Adjusting the portfolio

+Evaluation is not the end of the process but a feedback loop.
+As with financial portfolios, when risks, priorities, or results change, the mix of testing activities may need to change as well.
+Resources should be shifted toward approaches that prove effective, reduced where returns are low, or reallocated to new activities as new risks appear.

+**Testing strategy is not a one-time design but a continuous cycle of investment, review, and adjustment.**

 ## Resources